ssb22/adjuster/README.md

 `--normalise-debug=`
  : When `--capitalisation` is not in effect. report words that are usually capitalised but that have at most this number of lower-case exceptions (default 1) for investigation of possible typos in the corpus

+`--normalise-cache=`
+ : Optional file to use to cache the result of normalisation.
+Adding .gz, .bz2 or .xz for compression is acceptable.

 `-1`, `--single-words`
  : Do not generate any rule longer than 1 word, although it can still have Yarowsky seed collocations if -y is set.
 This speeds up the search, but at the expense of thoroughness.
 You might want to use this in conjuction with -y to make a parser quickly.